HAugustijn/MiniMotif/README.md

 ```
 Note: Requires installation of git.

-Then install all the dependencies from the minimotif.yml file with:
+Then install all the dependencies from the minimotif.yml file with the following:

 ```
 cd MiniMotif